agent18/agent18.github.io/_posts/2021-05-04-ubuntu-20-install-acer-nitro.markdown

 That was it...
 Gnome had this whole shabang of shit...
 Now for the last part with compiz manager

-## move window from one screen to another
+## move window from one screen to another, Add additional workspaces

 Shift-Alt-N is the shortcut we would like...
 Do the following: